 Let’s face it.
 We’ve all been there.
-After a sixteen ounce cup of coffee and a morning glory muffin who can blame you?
+After a sixteen-ounce cup of coffee and a morning glory muffin who can blame you?
 You’re only human.
 You’re just the way God made you.
 You’ve gotta do what all good people do… you’ve got to relieve yourself in a cafe bathroom.
 Sometimes this can pose a difficult situation – and we know just how to pull it off without raising an eyebrow.

 Pick the perfect time.

 The cafe is busy.
 The baristas are at full capacity.
 The line is to the door.
 There’s some weird glitchy electro-pop playing.
 This is the best time to sneak away with the bathroom key.
-There’s too much commotion, there’s too many grinders grinding, and nobody’s paying attention.
+There’s too much commotion, there are too many grinders grinding, and nobody’s paying attention.
 This is your time.

 Tidy the situation.

-If the bathroom was left amiss by the last user, take a moment to take care of the bathroom with a impromptu paper-towel glove.
+If the bathroom was left amiss by the last user, take a moment to take care of the bathroom with an impromptu paper-towel glove.
 Clean up the towels on the floor, put the new roll of toilet paper in the toilet paper thing, the puddles below the sink – just get it nice and presentable.
 We know, this isn’t your job, but as the great Robert Baden-Powell once said, “Leave this world a little better than you found it.”